 identifying any weakness in our school safeguarding systems.

-We also aim to create an environment where staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+We also aim to create an environment where staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation, which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 The following diagram will help staff to be clear about what appropriate behaviour is, and be confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others.

 Developing and implementing a low-level concerns policy, September 2021, FARRER & Co

+Governance

+The Headteacher is responsible for keeping governors up to date on any reports of low-level concerns and/or allegations.
+Governors do not have a right to know individual case details, unless concerns relate to the Headteacher.
+In this case, the chair of governors should manage this.

+The regular reviews of low-level concerns and/or allegations conducted by the Headteacher will be shared with the governing body, as part of the Headteacher’s report to each governors meeting and/or appropriate committees.

+The governing body’s responsibility is to have oversight and provide appropriate support and challenge to the school leadership team in the management of low-level concerns and/or allegations.
+Governors, ultimately, have responsibility to ensure this policy and procedures are implemented, understand and followed.
 Low-level concerns

 The term ‘low-level’ concern does not mean that it is insignificant; it means that the behaviour towards a child does not meet the harm threshold.
 A low-level concern is any concern – no matter how small, and even if no more than causing a sense of unease or a ‘nagging doubt’ - that an adult working in or on behalf of our school may have acted in a way that: